piyush-ramnani/mern-chat-app/README.md

 **PREREQUISITES**

-Every 'end' has a package.json file.
+every project has a package.json file.
 Since Node is a huge framework, be it frontend or Backend, it is the configuration or set of packages that you would need in the application.
 I mean to create a house you just need to buy the raw materials that is required, not all of the worlds supply.
 Yes, Development is vast!

 You can install npm in your system, copy-paste the package file in your system, navigate the terminal to that location and just hit 'npm install'.
 This will install all the necessary packages to that destinatoion.
 Yeah, I think it's magical too.